fathomssen/redmine_edit_custom_fields/README.md

-# redmine-edit-custom-fields
+# Edit Custom Fields plugin for Redmine

-Redmine plugin to allow users editing custom fields for their project
+Redmine plugin to allow users editing custom fields for their project.